mxsjoberg/md2website/pages/journal.md

 ## Runtimes

-Note on class-based OOP vs prototype-based OOP:
+Note on class-based OOP vs prototype-based OOP (instances is an environment):

 - class-based OOP: class is blueprint for creating objects (instances)
 - prototype-based OOP: object serves as prototype for creating other objects (instances)

+In some languages, `module` objects are named environments, e.g. `Math` module with `PI` constant and `sin` function.

 **AST interpreter**: interpret AST directly (tree walker)